 Another epiphytic cactus which has surprised me recently is Hatiora - the Easter Cactus.
 Again, as with other cacti the species is unknown to me and, in any case, it may well be some variety or hybrid.
 A couple of years ago I placed some segments into a few pockets between the base of Trachycarpus fortunei leaves and the trunk; some sphagnum was added together with a few drops of water.
 Since the shady position of the position plants was out of sight it soon became out of mind.
 In the spring of 2018 I was delighted to see several flowers appear from what was a small group of healthy looking plants.
 Indeed, the plants looked better than the parent plant which had overwintered in the greenhouse.
 Unfortunately I do not have any photographs of the flowers but no doubt 2019 will provide ample opportunity.

 Hatiora is an entirely benign cactus - no spines, no glochids or other nasty surprises (even Epiphyllum manages to field a few small spines from time to time), very floriferous over a long period - in many ways an ideal plant.
-The variety at Southern Comfort has proved itself over a period of several winters.
+The variety we have at Southern Comfort has proved itself over a period of several winters.
 Somewhat surprising, perhaps, for a plant from Brazil.
 I should mention here that for many years the genera Hatiora and Schlumbergera were effectively interchangeable.
 This has resulted in much confusion (in my mind included) regarding the identity of particular plants and this is further complicated by the variety of species in each genus.
 In my case I am simply assuming that the plant we have growing outside is a Hatiora, otherwise known as the Easter Cactus.